Skip to main content

 client.yaml

 Your Sui client is now configured.
 By default, Sui stores this information in either the ~/.sui/sui_config/client.yaml file (macOS/Linux) or %USERPROFILE%\.sui\sui_config\client.yaml file (Windows).
-You can store a client.yaml file in a different location, if preferred, and specify it's location with the --client.config flag.
+You can store a client.yaml file in a different location, if preferred, and specify its location with the --client.config flag.

 Sui stores the key for the Sui address in a separate file, ~/.sui/sui_config/sui.keystore (macOS/Linux) or %USERPROFILE/.sui/sui_config/sui.keystore (Windows).
 Learn more about Sui addresses in Create a Sui Address.